aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 ### The dialogue function

-The `dialogue(somefiles)` function implements a dialogue about tram information.
+The `dialogue(jsonfile)` function implements a dialogue about tram information.
-It starts by reading the data from files, using the dictionary-building functions that you have written.
+It starts by reading the data from the JSON file `tramnetwork.json`, which has been produced by your program.
 Then it takes user input and answers to any number of questions by using your query functions.
 Following kinds of input are interpreted: